• Skip to primary navigation

 2nd Important Area: Purchase the right weekly calendar/agenda planner for them to use.

 Now, on to the time management and tracking projects.
-Answer these questions to help you determine what your child needs in a planner.
+Answer these questions in a planner to help you determine your child's needs.

 • Do your kids like to write things down on paper to remember what they need to do?